3rd Table Representation Learning Workshop @ NeurIPS 2024

 Presentation instructions

-Papers selected for spotlight talks are also asked to prepare a talk of 9 minutes (+1 min Q&A), and upload their slides through the "slides" field in OpenReview.
-Timeslots for the spotlights will be published soon.
-The recordings of oral talks will be published as well.
+Papers selected for oral presentation are also asked to prepare a talk of 9 minutes (+1 min Q&A), and upload their slides through the "slides" field in OpenReview (pdf) or share a link to Google Slides with madelon@cwi.nl.
+The schedule for the oral talks will be published soon.
+The recordings of oral talks will be published afterwards.

 Program Committee: TBC